 Intensive field experience at the elementary or secondary level.
-Enrollment limited to graduate students who have not satisfied the practical experience requirement for certification.
+Enrollment is limited to students holding a Bachelor's degree, who have not satisfied the practical experience requirement for certification.
+Admission to student teaching is by approval of the Education Committee.
 Undergraduate credit only.